Serenity 6.5.2 Release Notes (2023-02-21)

 services.AddReporting();

-Also, as it is an executable, it needs to be manually installed in the target server, alongside its dependencies like Visual C++ runtime.
+Additionally, because WKHTMLToPdf is an executable, it requires manual installation on the target server, along with its dependencies like Visual C++ runtime.

 services.AddPuppeteerHtmlToPdf();